unode/deep-learning-intro/_episodes/02-keras.md

 ## Step 1.
 Formulate / Outline the problem: Penguin classification
 In this episode we will be using the [penguin dataset](https://zenodo.org/record/3960218), this is a dataset that was published in 2020 by Allison Horst and contains data on three different species of the penguins.

-The `palmerpenguins` data contains size measurements for three penguin species observed on three islands in the Palmer Archipelago, Antarctica.
+We will use the penguin dataset to train a neural network which can classify which species a penguin belongs to, based on their physical characteristics.
 > ## Goal
-> The goal is to predict a penguins species using the attributes available in this dataset.
+> The goal is to predict a penguins' species using the attributes available in this dataset.
 {: .objectives}

+The `palmerpenguins` data contains size measurements for three penguin species observed on three islands in the Palmer Archipelago, Antarctica.
+The physical attributes measured are flipper length, beak length, beak width, body mass, and sex.

 ![Illustration of the three species of penguins found in the Palmer Archipelago, Antarctica: Chinstrap, Gentoo and Adele][palmer-penguins]
 *Artwork by @allison_horst*

+![Illustration of the beak dimensions called culmen length and culmen depth in the dataset][penguin-beaks] *Artwork by @allison_horst*

 These data were collected from 2007 - 2009 by Dr. Kristen Gorman with the [Palmer Station Long Term Ecological Research Program](https://pal.lternet.edu/), part of the [US Long Term Ecological Research Network](https://lternet.edu/).
 The data were imported directly from the [Environmental Data Initiative](https://environmentaldatainitiative.org/) (EDI) Data Portal, and are available for use by CC0 license ("No Rights Reserved") in accordance with the [Palmer Station Data Policy](https://pal.lternet.edu/data/policies).

-![Illustration of the beak dimensions called culmen length and culmen depth in the dataset][penguin-beaks] *Artwork by @allison_horst*
+## 2. Identify inputs and outputs
 > ## Prerequisite: Start Jupyter Notebook
 > Start a jupyter notebook by issueing the following command on a command line.
 It is probably a
 > good idea to create an empty directory for this course first.